JckHamm3r/Netbox-Tik/README.md

 Line 13 --> Enter your netbox API token, make sure to include "Token" at the beginning of it.

-Line 14 --> Enter your netbox URL, the only thing that should change here is "YOURNETBOXURL".
+Line 14 --> Enter your netbox URL, the only thing that should change here is "YOURNETBOXURL.COM".

 Line 17 --> Enter the username for your MikroTik devices.